 Anything’s possible.
 And I’m unprepared.

 I stick the key into the grimy door and push it open.
 The TV is on, playing a music video for a slow, synth-driven pop song.
 I drop my bag and suit onto the bed.
 The TV shows a close-up of a young girl riding a Ferris wheel at night.
 The carnival’s bright lights blaze through the darkness behind her.
 The girl, who must be ten or eleven, stares at the camera.
 Her glittering blue eyes are smeared with blue eye shadow.
-Her red lips open wide, undulating like a jelly sh: “Aaaaammmmm nawwwwwwwwwt heeeeerrrrrrrrrrrrrrrrrrrrrrre…”
+Her red lips open wide, undulating like a jelly fish: “Aaaaammmmm nawwwwwwwwwt heeeeerrrrrrrrrrrrrrrrrrrrrrre…”

 I glance around for the remote and, in the far corner by the lamp, a black dog sits upright, as though just waking up.
 The dog, a rottweiler with the thick bulk of a weightlifter, is covered in dirt.